Vanuatu: Foreign relations

 In 2018, newspaper reports from Australia indicated growing concern about the level of Chinese investment in Vanuatu, with over 50% of the country's debt of $440 million owed to China.
 Concern was focused on the possibility that China would use Vanuatu's potential inability to repay debt as leverage to bargain for control of, or a People's Liberation Army presence at, Luganville Wharf.
 China loaned and funded the $114 million redevelopment of the wharf, which has already been constructed, with the capacity to dock naval vessels.
+In July 2024, China built three governmental buildings, including the new presidential palace, supposedly as a free donation to Vanuatu; this has revived international concerns about the potential overreach of Chinese authorities on Vanuatu and other Pacific countries.

-Vanuatu retains strong economic and cultural ties to Australia, the European Union (in particular France), the UK and New Zealand.
+Vanuatu retains strong economic and cultural ties to Australia, the European Union (in particular France), the UK, and New Zealand.
 Australia now provides the bulk of external assistance, including to the police force, which has a paramilitary wing.

-Karen Bell is the new UK High Commissioner to Vanuatu.
-The UK High Commission to Vanuatu, located in Port Vila, was re-opened in the summer of 2019 as part of the UK Government's 'Pacific Uplift' strategy.
-The British Friends of Vanuatu, based in London, provides support for Vanuatu visitors to the UK, and can often offer advice and contacts to persons seeking information about Vanuatu or wishing to visit, and welcomes new members (not necessarily resident in the UK) interested in Vanuatu.
+The British High Commission to Vanuatu, located in Port Vila, was reopened in the summer of 2019 as part of the UK Government's 'Pacific Uplift' strategy.
+The British Friends of Vanuatu, based in London, provides support for Vanuatu visitors to the UK, and can often offer advice and contacts to persons seeking information about Vanuatu or wishing to visit, and welcomes new members (not necessarily resident in the UK).
 The association's Charitable Trust funds small scale assistance in the education and training sector.

 Armed forces

-There are two police wings: the Vanuatu Police Force (VPF) and the paramilitary wing, the Vanuatu Mobile Force (VMF).
+There are two police wings: the Vanuatu Police Force (VPF) and the paramilitary wing, the Vanuatu Mobile Forces (VMF).
 Altogether there were 547 police officers organised into two main police commands: one in Port Vila and one in Luganville.
 In addition to the two command stations there were four secondary police stations and eight police posts.
 This means that there are many islands with no police presence, and many parts of islands where getting to a police post can take several days.
 There is no purely military expenditure.
 In 2017, Vanuatu signed the UN treaty on the Prohibition of Nuclear Weapons.